Autoionizing polaritons with the Jaynes-Cummings model: Model for Overlapping AIPs

-Figure~\ref{fig:fdep} shows the corresponding transient absorption spectrum as a function of the dressing-laser frequency, assuming a field-free $q$ parameter for the two AISs that reproduces the window character of the $|3s^{-1}4p,n\rangle$ bright state and of the $|3s^{-1}3d,(n-1)\omega\rangle$ LIS as observed in the experiment~\cite{Harkema2022,Yanez-Pagans2022}.
-From this spectrum, it is possible to extract both the position and width of the two AIPs, which reproduce those shown in Fig.~\ref{fig:PoleParameters}.
-When the two features are well separated, they have a Fano profile.
-When they are overlapping, the profile is still given by the square of the sum of two Fano-like amplitudes, as given in Eq.~\eqref{eq:GeneralizedAmplitude}, which interfere giving rise to a line shape that cannot be fitted with the sum of two isolated Fano profiles.
+Figure~\ref{fig:fdep} presents the transient absorption spectrum predicted by the model, as a function of the dressing-laser frequency.
+This spectrum is calculated assuming a field-free $q$ parameter for the two autoionizing states, which reproduces the window character of the $|3s^{-1}4p,n\rangle$ bright state and of the $|3s^{-1}3d,(n-1)\omega\rangle$ LIS, as observed in the experiment~\cite{Harkema2022,Yanez-Pagans2022}.
+From this spectrum, we can extract both the position and width of the two polaritons, which reproduce those shown in Fig.~\ref{fig:PoleParameters}.